Creato4er/Snake-Engine/README.md

 5. Once you pass one level you will be able to go to the next level.
 6. The game should be based on retro theme.
 7. Game with a changing theme as you level up.

+// Architechture:

+What data structure should I use for a snake game?
+LinkedList